Leave Here a Stranger

 Leave Here a Stranger is the sixth studio album by alternative rock band Starflyer 59.
+It was released on June 5, 2001 by Tooth & Nail Records.
 Unlike most contemporary albums, it was recorded and mixed in mono as opposed to stereo.
 Leave Here a Stranger was listed in Los Angeles Times among the Top 10 albums of 2001.
 HM Magazine characterizes its lyrical content as a concept album about the troubles associated with the life of a recording artist.

+In a 2008 interview, Martin stated that the photo featured on the cover art is "supposedly a set shot from [Star Wars: Episode I – The Phantom Menace] that a photographer had, [which] we thought had a neat look to it."